pydicom/pylibjpeg-rle/README.md

 ### Usage
 #### With pylibjpeg and pydicom

-Because pydicom defaults to the NumPy RLE decoder, you must specify which RLE handler you want to use when decompressing the *Pixel Data*:
+Because pydicom defaults to the NumPy RLE decoder, you must specify the use of pylibjpeg as the RLE decoder you want to use when decompressing the *Pixel Data*:
 ```python
 from pydicom import dcmread
 from pydicom.data import get_testdata_file